-Each set of implemented SAP Fiori app will require grouping them into Fiori launchpad catalogs and groups.
+Each set of the implemented SAP Fiori apps will require grouping them into the Fiori launchpad catalogs and groups.
 In projects with functional streams, a number of functional leads (3-7) come up with their set of groups depending on their stream users needs.

 All this enables speedy navigation in other tools like SAP Fiori designer.
-With entering a fixed prefix allows listing all custom catalogs and business groups.
-Exteding it with the stream name limits the list to a particular stream wich later whe n different tema members mange the catalog prove to very handy.
+Entering a fixed prefix allows listing all custom catalogs and business groups.
+Extending it with the stream name limits the list to a particular stream which later, when different team members manage the catalog, proves to be very handy.

-Functional specialist – for requiremnts
+Functional specialist – for requirements